For more blog posts go to: https://digitalbloggers.com/articles/elysiumspassage

 Physicist David Bohm, Fellow of the Royal Society

-Actually, it’s a very a simple idea, and yet it's not well recognized or understood by too many.
-Perhaps that's because it’s too simple... and why so many of the clever in their fixation with parts (specialization) and effects (symptoms).
-Unfortunately , many holding positions of influence in the world remain fragmented, blinded to the integrated wholeness of all that is.
-We seen this artificial division everywhere... politics, science, religion, education... and within ourselves.
+Actually, it’s a very simple idea, and yet it's not well recognized or understood by many.
+Perhaps that's because it’s too simple... and why so many of the clever remain fixated with just parts and effects they lost context with the whole of the parts and cause of the effects.
+Unfortunately, many holding positions of influence in the world remain fragmented, blinded to the integrated wholeness of all that is.
+We see this division everywhere... politics, science, religion, education... and within ourselves.

 The following excerpts from the Elysium’s Passage series are a few of the lively discussions that took place on the subject of Holons and Integral Theory.
 This dialogue on 'The Summit' may help illustrate the simplicity of the basic Holon principles.